duckdb/duckdb-web/docs/sql/query_syntax/from.md

 * `FULL` (All rows from both relations appear at least once)

 A join that is not `OUTER` is `INNER` (only rows that get paired are returned).

+When an unpaired row is returned, the attributes from the other table are set to `NULL`.

 #### Cross Product Joins